A-BartKow/Azure-Project-Rebrickable/README.md

 Copy methods as PolyBase, COPY INTO or ADF/Synapse pipeline with Copy activity are not avaliable for delta format at the moment.

-The Databricks notebook `Rebrickable - loading data to Dedicated SQL Pool` with logic for copying the data to SQL dedicated pool 'Rebrickabledevsqldw` is avaliable in [Azure Rebrickable Project Databricks](https://github.com/A-BartKow/Azure-Rebrickable-Project-Databricks) repository
+The Databricks notebook `Rebrickable - loading data to Dedicated SQL Pool` with logic for copying the data to SQL dedicated pool 'Rebrickabledevsqldw` is avaliable in [Azure Rebrickable Project Databricks](https://github.com/A-BartKow/Azure-Rebrickable-Project-Databricks) repository.

+#### Dedicated SQL pool design
+The tables equivalent to external tables registered on `rebrickabledevadlsgen2` have been created in `Rebrickabledevsqldw`:
+1. Date - dimension with heap index and replicate distribution
+2. Profile - dimension table with heap index and replicate distribution
+3. Sets - dimension table with heap index and replicate distribution
+4. Owned Sets - fact table with clustered columnstore index and hash distribution on users' profile id

+The whole SQL script for desiging `Rebrickabledevsqldw` is published in /synapse/sqlscript/ location in this repository

 ##### Azure Data Factory orchestration for daily loads